PierUgit/fmmap/doc/index.md

    !********************************************************************************************
    !!
 Opens a file and creates a "generic" mapping to a C pointer.
    !!
 The whole file is mapped.
    !!
-A given file can be mapped only once at a time.
-   !!
 This routine is not thread safe.
    !********************************************************************************************
    type(c_ptr),           intent(out)           :: cptr